Uditanshu0110/Blogger_Website/README.md

    ```
  # Deployment

+This project assumes you have an Docker installed in system.
+### Commands to :

 ## Run Development Server:-
 `$ docker-compose up -d`

  ## To Stop the server:-
  `$ docker-compose down`

- This project assumes you have an Docker installed in system.